Handbag and Stockings worn by Lieutenant Commander Claire Bloom

-Lieutenant Claire V. Bloom became the first woman to wear an officer’s 1804-style uniform in the modern U.S. Navy when she served as executive officer of USS Constitution from 1996 to 1998.
-Women were prohibited from serving in the U.S. Navy in the 1800s, so this uniform strives to maintain fidelity to the original uniforms while adapting it for Lieutenant Bloom.
-Since Bloom was the first woman to wear such a uniform, it is entirely unique.
-It includes the first 1804-style jacket to have darts in the bust, and is decorated with a single gold epaulet.
-The white tights were manufactured by Victoria’s Secret, and were worn by Bloom with her replica uniform.
-Other elements of the uniform include a coat, epaulette, breeches, jabot, waistcoat, and shirt.
+Lieutenant Commander Claire V. Bloom became the first woman to wear a reproduction 1800s officer’s uniform in the modern U.S. Navy when she served as executive officer (second in command) of USS Constitution from 1996 to 1998.
+Women were prohibited from serving in the U.S. Navy in the 1800s, so Bloom was the first woman to wear such a uniform.

-The handbag that accompanies Bloom’s uniform is a standard 1990s-era U.S. Navy issue purse that she used while serving aboard Constitution.
+The handbag is standard 1990s-era U.S. Navy issue handbag that Bloom used while serving aboard Constitution.
 It is made of a synthetic black material and has a long shoulder strap and gold clasp.
-In a 1998 interview with the Boston Globe, Bloom explained that she wore the purse even with her replica uniform because it was a convenient way of carrying her things around.
+In a 1998 interview with the Boston Globe, Bloom explained that she wore the handbag because her reproduction uniform lacked adequate pockets.

 Date Created